Last modified: August 25, 2021

 External penetration test is performed on an annual basis.
 The penetration tests include, among others, procedures to prevent customers, groups of individuals, or other entities from accessing confidential information other than their own.
 The penetration tests and security scans are performed by a reputable Third-party vendor.
 In addition, ScyllaDB conducts vulnerability scans designed to identify potential vulnerabilities or misconfigurations on a periodic basis and after any significant change in the environment.
 Actions are taken to remediate identified deficiencies on a timely basis.
 Vulnerability scans is performed using external tools, in order to detect potential security breaches.

-Scylla’s customers remain responsible for complying with applicable compliance laws, regulations and privacy programs in addition to Scylla’s compliance with privacy and security regulations.
+ScyllaDB’s customers remain responsible for complying with applicable compliance laws, regulations and privacy programs in addition to ScyllaDB’s compliance with privacy and security regulations.

 Reporting a security issue